FamilyKeeper Review: Quick Expert Summary

 Is FamilyKeeper Worth Getting?

 FamilyKeeper is a good parental control app.
 It includes all the essentials, like web and app filtering, time limits, and location tracking.
-It even has a keyword tracking feature for social media apps like Snapchat.
+It even has a keyword tracking feature for social media apps like Instagram.

-However, it’s missing some advanced features like YouTube monitoring that you’d see in apps like Qustodio or other convenient tools like your kid being able to ask to visit a banned site.
-I also don’t like you can’t have the parent app installed on more than 1 device and the service is only available in 10+ countries.
+However, it’s missing some advanced features like YouTube monitoring that you’d see in apps like Qustodio and other convenient tools like your kid being able to ask to visit a banned site.
+I also don’t like that you can’t have the parent app installed on more than 1 device and the service is only available in 10+ countries.

 Frequently Asked Questions